retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.05.rst

 Directly west.
 Hopefully, you'll reach it without too much casualties.

-> We have found the gateway and occupied it.
+..
+Note:: | We have found the gateway and occupied it.
 We can go through it
-> whenever we want!
+            whenever we want!

 Well,  if  you've  made  it  this far, you probably are a good and seasoned